Wayne Srhoj

-Wayne Srhoj (born 23 March 1982, in Mareeba) is an Australian footballer who plays for Mareeba Bulls FC in the Far North Queensland soccer zone.
+Wayne Srhoj (born 23 March 1982, in Mareeba) is an Australian soccer player who plays for Mareeba Bulls FC in the Far North Queensland soccer zone.

 Club career

 Between summer of 2006 and February 2007, Srhoj and teammate Abiodun Agunbiade did not play a single official game, as they claimed their contract with FC Naţional had run out at the end of the 2005/2006 season.
 After seven months of controversial court hearings and delays, the final decision favoured the players who then signed with the Timișoara based team FC Timișoara.

 FC Timișoara released Srhoj from his contract at the end of the 2007–08 Season.
 On 4 September 2008 Srhoj signed with Perth for the second time in his career.

 On 13 April 2010 Melbourne Heart announced Srhoj would be joining the new franchise for 2010–11 season.
 He soon became an integral part of the new side, starting in 10 of their first 12 matches.
 He also picked up five yellow cards in this time, meaning he was suspended for one match.

 Srhoj then returned to his home town in Mareeba, and played for the Mareeba United Football Club from 2013, played a key role in the Bulls winning the treble in 2014 and going undefeated in 2015.